Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 |`Jobs`|Sub-directory for per-job working directories|`string`|`jobs`|

 ### Queue
-- `appsettings.json`: Create an object under the key `Queue`
-- Environment variable: Prefix the variable names with `Queue__`
-- .NET User Secrets: Prefix the variable names with `Queue:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`Hostname`|**(Required)** The URL to the RabbitMQ instance hosting the queue|`string`||